megancarta/BJ-STRIKE-ZONE-2016/README.md

 # BJ-STRIKE-ZONE-2016
+CONTRIBUTIONS:
+Megan Carta for SQL and data analysis
+Ben Catalan for Python scripting

 Database and analysis of umpire strike zone calls that help or hurt the Blue Jays

 We wanted to see if MLB umpires truly hated Canada.